AustenLamacraft/giscus/README.md

+# tripos-comments

+A fork of [giscus][giscus] with

+1. Rendering of LaTeX in comments.
+2. A `Summary` component that shows recent comments.

+To switch from the conventional view to the summary view, toggle the `data-discussions-summary` property in the script that inserts the comment widget.

+---

 # [giscus][giscus]

 A comments system powered by [GitHub Discussions][discussions].
 Let visitors leave comments and reactions on your website via GitHub!
 Heavily inspired by [utterances][utterances].